ilmdev0/ilm_dev/content/index.md

+---
+title: ""
+tags:
+publish: false
+---

 # Hi there, I'm Sajib 🤝

-NEWI'm an Internet of Things (IoT) student at the [[Savonia University of Applied Sciences]], passionate about software, robotics, and AI.
+NEW2222I'm an Internet of Things (IoT) student at the [[Savonia University of Applied Sciences]], passionate about software, robotics, and AI.

 - Currently, I'm working on a robotics project at the [[University of Eastern Finland]]
 - I interned at [[Holobiont Oy]] during the summer of 2023